NolanHewitt/clickermemorygame/README.md

-React game where clicking the same button more than once causes you to lose.
+React game where you need to click the planets in the correct order of their distance from the Sun.

+Hint: The Sun is first, then the planets.